-This paper addresses the problem of optimum waveform design for multiple target detection.
-The notion of polysemantic radar, which gave improved performance through coincidence detection, is analyzed for high resolution radar system in presence of high density additive noise and Doppler shift.
-These sequences are optimized by employing Hamming backtrack algorithm (HBT).
-The detection capability of poly-semantic sequences is further improved through coincidence detection of the return signal.
-The simulation results show that the proposed sequences give improved robustness of noise and Doppler shift for HRR target detection compared to conventional pulse compression sequences.
+Abstract:- A new approach of signal design for multiple target detection in high resolution radar in presence of high additive noise and Doppler shift.
+The Hamming backtrack algorithm is designed and used for optimization by taking figure of merit and discrimination as the measure of goodness.
+The detection capability is further improved through coincidence detection.
+The simulation results shows the improved robustness of noise and Doppler shift for high resolution radar target detection.

-KEYWORDS: Hamming backtrack algorithm, high resolution radar, target detection.
+Keywords: Hamming backtrack algorithm, high resolution radar, target detection.